CivicActions/ssp-toolkit/docs/ssp.md

 > Security control type: Hybrid

+#### LINCS specific control or LINCS Responsibility

+LINCS Technology Project representatives and system administrators receive alerts from US-CERT on a regular basis.
+Support personnel take appropriate action in response to relevant areas of concern.

+#### Drupal specific control support

+CivicActions Security and Operations receive Drupal Security Advisories on a regular basis.

 ### Part a)

-#### Drupal specific control support
+#### CivicActions Responsibility

-CivicActions / Drupal engineering and operations teams receive the following security alerts, advisories and directives on an ongoing basis:
+CivicActions Security and Operations receive the following security alerts, advisories and directives on an ongoing basis:

-* Mailing lists relevant to Drupal and web application security
+* Mailing lists relevant to web application security

 * US-CERT